Breathe in, breathe out….How hard can it be?

 Who is this workshop ideal for?This workshop is ideal for:

 - Industry professionals who would like to update their knowledge on administering anaesthetics in felines and canines.
+The Australian Veterinary Nurse and Technician (AVNAT) Regulatory Council has allocated 2 AVNAT CPD points/s to this continuing education activity.

 - AVT and non-AVT veterinary nursing students who have recently completed, currently studying or about to start the study unit, ACMVET408A Coordinate and perform theatre routines.